regina-normal/aux/packaging/docker/rinse/README.txt

 release that introduced dnf); if we ever need to go further back then there are scripts that can be pulled from old versions of rinse.

-Currently the fedora postinst scripts are pulled directly from rinse.
+The postinst scripts here are pulled from rinse and patched:

+- The fedora script is patched to avoid the final dnf update (since regina's build images manage updates separately, after modifying the list of active repositories).

-The opensuse scripts are patched to remove --gpg-auto-import-keys and --no-gpg-checks options from calls to zypper.
+- The opensuse script is made more robust by removing --gpg-auto-import-keys and --no-gpg-checks options from calls to zypper.